Isheanesu Dondo

 Zimbabwe

 Isheanesu Dondo (b.
-1985) is a self-taught Zimbabwean artist whose eclectic and wide-ranging interests include science, astronomy, religion, myth and the esoteric.
-He left the study of biochemistry to pursue his art career, honing an enigmatic style that moves between figuration, symbolism and abstraction.
+1985) is a self-taught Zimbabwean artist whose eclectic and wide-ranging interests include science, astronomy and religion.
+He left the study of biochemistry to pursue his art career, developing an enigmatic style that moves between figuration, symbolism and abstraction.

 Exhibitions